khalid-naami/khalid-naami.github.io/blog/2026-04-26-options-color-gamma-decay-risk.md

 # Options Color: Managing Gamma Decay and Pin Risk

-In the final hours and days of an option's life, the Greeks behave in ways that can baffle even experienced traders.
-While Theta measures the erosion of an option's price over time, **Color** measures the erosion of its **Gamma**.
-To master the dynamics of 0DTE (Zero Day to Expiration) and institutional hedging, understanding Color is essential.
+The final hours of a 0DTE trade are where fortunes are made or lost on the back of Greeks that most traders don't even know exist.
+While everyone watches Theta decay, professional hedgers are watching **Color**—the rate at which your Gamma is eroding.
+If you don't understand Color, you don't understand why your "perfect" hedge suddenly fails as the clock runs out.

 <!-- truncate -->